craigbarnes/dte/docs/dterc.md

 window will be an additional view of the current buffer.

 `-b`
-:   Add new window before current instead of after.
+:   Add new window before current instead of after

 `-g`
-:   Perform [`glob`] expansion on _filename_.
+:   Perform [`glob`] expansion on _filename_

 `-h`
-:   Split horizontally instead of vertically.
+:   Split horizontally instead of vertically

 `-n`
-:   Create a new, empty buffer.
+:   Create a new, empty buffer

 `-r`
-:   Split root instead of current window.
+:   Split root instead of current window

 `-t`
 :   Create a new, empty buffer and mark it as "temporary" (always